Bangladesh–Myanmar border: Incidents

 On 28 May 2014, members of the Myanmar's Border Guard Police (BGP) opened fire on a Border Guards Bangladesh (BGB) patrol, killing one.
 In a flag-meeting between the border forces of the two countries, Myanmar regretted the killing and admitted that they had mistaken the patrol for Rohingya separatists.
 In 2015, an armed clash occurred on the border between the Arakan Army and the BGB.
 In 2022, Myanmar Armed Forces (Tatmadaw) bombed the Bangladesh border after the Arakan Army seized a Myanmar police outpost in Maungdaw town in Rakhine State, according to a Prothom Alo news report.
 In February 2024, during combat between Arakan Army and BGP, at least 264 Myanmar military personnel sought refuge in Bangladesh, where they were disarmed and sheltered by the BGB.

-In mid-January 2025, the Arakan Army seized three cargo vessels on the Naf River that were transporting goods from Yangon to Teknaf port in Cox's Bazar, Bangladesh.
-These vessels were carrying approximately 50,000 bags of dried fish, betel nuts, coffee, and other products, with an estimated value of Tk 40 crore.

-The Arakan Army is also used to detaining Bangladeshi fishermen along the border, abducting over 150 since December 2024.
+The Arakan Army is also used to detaining Bangladeshi fishermen along the border from Naf river, abducting over 399 since it took control of the Myanmar side of border.
 They have reportedly also shot at Bangladeshi civilians and seized boats and goods during these incidents.

-There have also been a number of incidents over the years involving fishermen on the Naf river allegedly illegally crossing the boundary.
+Multiple civilians nearby the border has been injured due to landmines.